 KS4 Curriculum Intent - Art

 Subject: GCSE Art Exa am Board: AQA

 Year 10 Year 11

 Autumn Term Component 1: Portfolio - Project 1: My Manchester SEP - DEC During the project, students will learn new techniques for drawing and painting and will be introduced to new materials.
 We will cover all aspects from pencil studies, acrylic paintings, printing, collage and watercolour based around the project title 'My Manchester'.
 Students will also be shown how to properly present their work and how to create an appropriate background for their sketchbook/design sheet.
 The outcome for this project will be a large-scale mixed media piece incorporating 3 different artists styles learnt throughout the project.
-Skills Cover: Finding inspiration.
-Responding to stimuli.
-Analytical drawing.
-Developing ideas.
-Creating a design brief.
-Experimenting with materials and techniques.
-Recording and observing.
-Annotating your work.
-Project 2: Possessions Continuation of work from Year 10 During this project, students will be responding to three artists linking to the theme of Possessions.
+Skills Cover: Project 2: Possessions Continuation of work from Year 10 During this project, students will be responding to three artists linking to the theme of Possessions.
 This project will run until Christmas and pupils will begin to start their final piece in December.
 For this project pupils will use a selection of materials such as pencil, acrylic paint and water colour paint.
 All work will be presented in a sketchbook and will also be on an A2 sheet.
 Start AQA Component 2: Externally Set Assignment (ESA): AQA will provide a separate externally set assignment for each title, each with seven different starting points.
 Students must select and respond to one starting point from their chosen title.
 The externally set assignment provides students with the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and/or understanding in response to their selected starting point.
-The extended creative response must explicitly evidence students' ability to draw together different areas of knowledge, skill and/or understanding from initial engagement with their selected starting point.
+The extended creative response must explicitly evidence students' ability to draw together different areas of knowledge, skill and/or understanding from initial engagement with their selected starting point through to their realisation of intentions in the 10 hours of supervised time.
 Students must ensure that the total submission for Component 2 evidences coverage of all four assessment objectives and evidence of drawing activity and written annotation.
 Students must identify and acknowledge sources which are not their own.
 Externally set assignments will be available to students and teachers from 2 January.
 They must be given to students in their entirety and must not be edited, changed or abridged in any way.
 A preparation period which can begin on or after 2 January is followed by 10 hours of supervised unaided work in which students are required to realise their intentions.
 Students must not undertake any further preparatory studies once the first period of supervised time starts.